tamziy/CS_351_group_13/README.md

 ## Third-Party API Integration

 **Q3: Which third-party API(s) will you integrate into your project?
 What data will you pull from the API(s), and how will you use it in your application?**
+*We are thinking of using Firebase Authentication as one of our third-party API.
+We will pull user authentication data from Firebase Authentication to securely manage sign-up, login, and session tracking.*

 **Q4: Does your API key has limitations such as rate limits or downtime?
 How are you going to deal with that?**

 ## Authentication and Security

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**
+*As stated from above, we are going to us Firebase Authentication for secure username/password-based logins.*

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**
+*Currently, we are strongly considering using AWS to deploy our project.
+We will manage environemntal variables by using it on an EC2 instance's environment or ultilizing AWS Secrets Manager.*

 **Q8: How will you ensure your deployment is reliable and easy to update?**